-Summer is here, and everyone is hitting the road.
-If you’ve been looking forward to summer travel, that’s good news for you, but it’s usually bad news for your fitness and weight loss goals.
+This year, no one is waiting for summer to officially start–everyone’s hitting the road.
+If you’ve been looking forward to travel, that’s good news for you, but it’s usually bad news for your fitness and weight loss goals.
 An unofficial survey on TripAdvisor showed that people typically gain between 2 and 5 pounds during summer vacations with most saying that they give themselves a vacation from exercise and watching what they eat when they’re on holiday.
 Plus, some commented that they had a hard time getting back into their regular schedules once they got home, contributing to even more weight gain after vacation was over.

 Make Your Bodyweight Work For You

 Men’s Fitness maintains that an old-school bodyweight workout is a good way to hold onto the progress you’ve made even on vacation.
 Bodyweight exercises don’t require specialized equipment or much room to do them in–most can be performed even in a small hotel room.
 Start with a selection of plank exercises like a basic plank and a one-arm plank, also called a “seagull.”
 Other effective bodyweight exercises to put into a vacation routine include:

 Incorporating exercise into your vacation time can be easier for some people if they do something different than typical working out.
 The Washington Post says using your surroundings is a great way to work a unique exercise regimen into your vacation time.
 Take advantage of the good weather and beautiful surroundings by running or doing yoga on the beach.
 Headed to the mountains?
 Bring your bike along or rent one where you’re staying and take an evening ride.
 No matter where you vacation, walk everywhere you can.
 You’ll get to see the sights and burn some calories at the same time.